Accident Lawyer

 According to bicycle accident statistics, left hook accidents constitute a small percentage of all bicycle collisions that have fatal consequences, with only around 1% of these crashes being fatal.

-Liability in Chicago Left Hook Bicycle Accidents
+Who Is Liable in a Chicago Left Hook Bicycle Accident?

 Liability in left hook bicycle accidents, in most cases, is assigned to the driver who failed to yield the right of way to the cyclist.
+These cases often involve negligence, where a driver does not exercise reasonable care when turning.

 Common Injuries in Left Hook Bicycle Accidents